What Is Peritoneal Mesothelioma?

 If you have been exposed to asbestos and are experiencing any of these symptoms, contact a doctor as soon as possible.
 The sooner you get a diagnosis, the sooner you can get potentially life-extending treatment.

 Peritoneal mesothelioma is diagnosed through a series of tests.
-Common mesothelioma diagnosis methods include imaging tests, blood tests, and biopsies.
+Common mesothelioma diagnosis methods include imaging scans, blood tests, and biopsies.

-A computed tomography (CT) scan is often the first test used to diagnose mesothelioma of the abdomen.
-Doctors order CT scans to check for abnormalities when a patient first complains of stomach issues.
+A computed tomography (CT) scan is often the first imaging test used to diagnose mesothelioma of the abdomen.
+Many mesothelioma doctors will order CT scans to check for abnormalities when a patient first complains of stomach issues.

-A biopsy is the only way to confirm a peritoneal mesothelioma diagnosis.
+However, a biopsy is the only way to confirm a peritoneal mesothelioma diagnosis.
+This involves examining a tissue or fluid sample under a microscope to see if it contains cancer cells.

 Peritoneal Mesothelioma Staging

-Mesothelioma staging refers to how far the cancer has advanced.
-Peritoneal mesothelioma does not have a formal staging system.
+Mesothelioma staging refers to how far the cancer has spread from where it initially formed.

 - Stage 1: PCI score of 1-10